Zombo.com: Content

+On February 7, 2026, the domain was changed to redirect to a website listing Zombo.com as up for sale by GoDaddy.
+The redirect was quickly removed, but a series of changes were made to the website over the next few days, completely redesigning the banner, audio, and UI.
+On February 9, the most recent change was made, which added text at the bottom of the website welcoming the user to "New Management" and stating that the new owner was interested in purchasing the rights for the original content of Zombo.com from its owners.
+Since then, several fan-made websites have emerged, aiming to recreate the content of the original Zombo.com.

 Popularity

 Video game producer Bill Roper and artist Dave Rowntree have each listed Zombo as their favorite website; Rowntree explains, "I think [zombo.com] paraphrases the [inter]net.
-Promises you the earth[sic] but delivers a bit of animation with a scratchy soundtrack!"
-Web animator Joel Veitch chose Zombo.com as the least useful website since "it doesn't do anything except tell you how wonderful it is."Ian McClelland, currently managing director of Guardian Australia, but at the time Senior Producer for Cartoon Network, also cited Zombo.com as the least useful site in the same column two years previously "Utterly useless, absolutely brilliant".
+Promises you the earth but delivers a bit of animation with a scratchy soundtrack!"
+Web animator Joel Veitch chose Zombo.com as the least useful website since "it doesn't do anything except tell you how wonderful it is."
+Ian McClelland, currently managing director of Guardian Australia, but at the time Senior Producer for Cartoon Network, also cited Zombo.com as the least useful site in the same column two years previously "Utterly useless, absolutely brilliant".
 Mark Sullivan of PC World listed Zombo among the Internet's ten most useless websites, concluding, "Well, in fact, nothing happens at zombo.com."
 In 2004 Samela Harris of The Advertiser called Zombo.com "the most welcoming website on the Internet", and in 2007 Daryl Lim of Digital Life called Zombo.com "the ultimate time-waster".
 A listing in The Australian writes, "Zombo.com has just one joke, but it's a good one."
 Zombo.com was also featured on Neal.fun's Internet Artifacts.

 On 4 September 2013, Matthew Inman, creator of the webcomic The Oatmeal, listed Zombo.com as his favorite website in an interview with Runner's World.

 On 23 January 2020, Terry Cavanagh, programmer of VVVVVV and Super Hexagon, created a VR version of Zombo.com.